fossas/fossa-cli/docs/references/strategies/languages/python/piplist.md

-We run `pip list --format=json` and parse the output -- in the worst case, this only provides global dependencies; in the best case, the global dependencies will include our project's direct and deep dependencies.
+We run `pip list --format=json` and parse the output -- in the worst case, this only provides global dependencies; in the best case, the global dependencies will include our project's direct and transitive dependencies.

 ## Example